feliperohdee/use-filter-criteria/README.md

 	]
 });

-// Override saved criteria properties const customFilterCriteria = FilterCriteria.filterGroup({
+// Override saved criteria properties when using the alias const customFilterCriteria = FilterCriteria.filterGroup({
 	operator: 'AND',
 	filters: [